mishobo/springbootmasterclass/DSA/introduction.md

 # Algorithms

+Data Structures and Algorithms (DSA) is a fundamental part of Computer Science that teaches you how to think and solve complex problems systematically.

+Using the right data structure and algorithm makes your program run faster, especially when working with lots of data.

+The word 'algorithm' comes from 'al-Khwarizmi', named after a Persian scholar who lived around year 800.

 Definition:
 Algorithm is a procedure, a sequence of finite steps to solve a particular problem.
 The Algorithm designed are language-independent, i.e. they are just plain instructions that can be implemented in any